The Weighted dB and Ear Safety

 Noise Induced Hearing Loss

 Noise induced hearing loss is hearing loss due to damage of the structure of the ear.
-Damage to parts of the inner ear specifically are not currently medically or surgically fixable.
 Hearing loss can occur from a single loud blast of noise or over time.
 The above listed OSHA table for dBA are the current standards for the "safe" amount of listening time at various levels.

 For context driving with your windows down gives anywhere between 89 to 115 dBSPL depending on your speed!
-This is noise on top of it so it is broadband.
+The sound created from driving with your windows down is similar to white noise so it is broadband.
 Looking at dBA won't really tell the whole picture and dBC is probably a better measurement.
 We can see that it is generally fine for short amounts of time but if you have a habit of doing it then you can expect gradual hearing loss over your life.
 The ear closer to the open window will sound more dull than the other and possibly respond to transients differently.
 So in addition to gradual damage you also risk damaging your ability to spatially position sounds.

 Another factor not considered in such studies is how loud transient moments are in such situations.
 Bursts and spikes can also cause permanent damage.
 Sometimes the damage is great is the spike is great but often it is small enough to seem ok and doesn't show up until much later in life.